aschombe/C-Script/README.md

 ## Todo
+- [ ] Rewrite a lot of stuff (add enum for keywords, the stuff below too)
 - [ ] Rework parser (allow for groupings of expressions: ((print x) (add 5 5)) and AST (make AST more expansive)
 - [ ] ASTNode types to add: everything variable related, function related, for, if
 - [ ] Maybe make ASTNode groupings.
 Ex: arithmetics (add, sub, mul, div, mod, neg), comparisons (eq, ne, gt, lt, ge, le), logic (and, or, not)